codahale/lockstitch/design.md

-`Chain` uses an [HKDF][]-style _Extract-then-Expand_ key derivation function (KDF) with the protocol's prior inputs (i.e. the [encoded](#encoding-operations) operations) as the effective keying material, SHA-256 as both the strong computational extractor for the keying material and a fixed-length PRF.
+`Chain` uses an [HKDF][]-style _Extract-then-Expand_ key derivation function (KDF) with the protocol's prior inputs (i.e. the [encoded](#encoding-operations) operations) as the effective keying material, SHA-256 as the strong computational extractor for the keying material and AEGIS-128L as the expanding PRF.

 [HKDF]: https://www.rfc-editor.org/rfc/rfc5869.html